16+ Travel Card

 - be 16 to 19 years old - to be eligible for a travel card for the academic year beginning September 2018 your date of birth must be between 01/09/1999 and 31/08/2002 (in academic years 12-14)

 - live in a house that pays Council Tax to Kent County Council

 - attend a participating school, college or work-based learning provider.

 If your school, college or employer is based outside Kent, but you live in Kent you can still apply.

-If you live in Medway or a London borough with a Kent postal address (for example Bromley) you can't apply and should contact your own council to find out about their schemes.
+If you live in Medway or a London borough with a Kent postal address (for example Bromley) you cannot apply and should contact your own council to find out about their schemes.

 Full year travel card

 A card for the full academic year costs £400.
 There is no administration fee for applying for the pass and you will need to make the payment directly KCC.
 You must complete our application; making payment to your child's learning provider will not submit an application for the scheme.

 Part year travel cards

 You can buy travel cards to cover all or part of the academic year.
 The cost is based on when we receive the application: